Does a Happy Wife Equal A Happy Life? A new study says marital bliss is strongly associated with whether or not the wife is happy.

 If she’s miserable, then her husband is miserable, and pretty much the whole relationship is just the pits.
 In contrast, if the husband is miserable then, well, the relationship suffers way less.
 Yes, ladies, we rule our marriages with an iron fist.

 The research of 394 couples found that no only does the woman’s satisfaction play a big role in the happiness or misery of a marriage, but in general, men tended to be happier in their relationships than women.
 But when it came to overall life satisfaction, how the wives felt about the marriage directly contributed to whether her husband was happy or not.

 The reason for this is that a happy wife is more willing to aim to please.
-As study author Deborah Carr explained, “If a wife is happy in her marriage, she will try hard to create a positive experience for her husband.
+As the study author Deborah Carr explained, “If a wife is happy in her marriage, she will try hard to create a positive experience for her husband.

 So perhaps she listens to him more, she offers him more emotional support, or maybe she offers him more help with daily activities.”
 You know, that whole partnership thing that makes for a happy relationship.

-In addition, when a woman is unhappy, she’s far more likely to talk about it, even be “confrontational” about it, notes Carr, whereas a man will “sit and seethe silently,” allowing the animosity to stew while his wife, in some cases, may not even be the wiser that there’s any issue at all.
-This was especially true for older couples from generations where talking about your feelings was pretty much unheard of.
+In addition, when a woman is unhappy, she’s far more likely to talk about it, even be “confrontational” about it, notes Carr, whereas a man will “sit and seethe silently,” allowing the animosity to stew while his wife, in some cases, may not even be the wiser that there’s an issue at all.
+This was especially true for older couples from generations were talking about your feelings was pretty much unheard of.